EmergentMind/nix-config/docs/installnotes.md

    ### Done! ###
    ```

-10. Now we can deploy the full nix-config
+11. Now we can remote into the host and prepare to  deploy the full nix-config
-    TODO: see if we can deploy the full config from the get go
+12. Connect to host
+13. Generate the hardware config based on the work done by dikso
+   `# nixos-generate-config`
+14. ! this step should probably be done on the source with an scp so that the host doesn't need access to the source.
+Copy the contents of `/etc/nixos/hardware-configuration.nix` to the appropriate directory in the repo.
+E.g. `hosts/<hostname>/hardware-configuration.nix`
+15. commit and push the config
+16. connect back to host
+17. clone repo
+18. nixos-rebuild switch
+19. homemanager switch

 ## Rebuild - January 22, 2024